-Outstanding benefits include health, dental and life insurance; vacation, sick leave and holidays; UA/ASU/NAU tuition reduction for employee and qualified family members; access to campus cultural and recreational activities; retirement, and more.
+Outstanding benefits include health, dental and life insurance; vacation, sick leave and holidays; UA/ASU/NAU tuition reduction for the employee and qualified family members; access to campus cultural and recreational activities; retirement, and more.

 The successful candidate will provide inpatient care as an academic hospitalist and will be a member of the Division of Inpatient Medicine.
 Duties include teaching of UA Department of Medicine residents and interns in internal medicine.